JuliaAttic/QuDirac.jl/docs/op_math.md

 Like the conjugate transpose of a Ket is a Bra, the conjugate transpose of a `GenericOp` is a `DualOp`.
 The `DualOp` type is a *view* on the original operator, so mutating a `DualOp` will mutate the underlying `GenericOp` (one can explicitly make a copy via the `copy` function).

-It's worth mentioning that the dual of a `OuterProduct` is simply a `OuterProduct`, and is still a view on the original factor states.
+The dual of a `OuterProduct` is simply a `OuterProduct`, and is still a view on the original factor states.

 ---
 # Inner Product